open-telemetry/opentelemetry-js/packages/opentelemetry-exporter-zipkin/README.md

 ```
 const { ZipkinExporter } = require('@opentelemetry/exporter-zipkin');

-// Add your zipkin url (default: http://localhost:9411/api/v2/spans)
+// Add your zipkin url (`http://localhost:9411/api/v2/spans` is used as
-// and application name to the Zipkin options
+// default) and application name to the Zipkin options
 const options = {
   url: 'your-zipkin-url',
   serviceName: 'your-application-name'